BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 </p>

 <p>
-The course didn't follow the book closely.
-The course was great and was about the topics in the book, but the professor more went off of his own materials as I recall.
+The course didn't follow the book super precisely.
+The course was great and was about the topics in the book, but the professor usually went off of his own materials as I recall.
-The professor, Dr. Marek Demiański, is a renowned cosmologist, so we learned from someone with great knowledge of, and a great love for, the subject.
+The professor, Dr. Marek Demiański, is a renowned cosmologist.
+We learned from someone with great knowledge of, and a great love for, the subject.
 </p>

 <p>
-Professor Demiański "co-led the international project preparing the Planck satellite mission."<sup>2</sup> The Planck satellite was a cosmological investigation device that studied the Cosmic Microwave Background Radiation (CMBR)—the afterglow of the Big Bang—in order to better understand the early universe<sup>3</sup>.
+Professor Demiański "co-led the international project preparing the Planck satellite mission."<sup>2</sup> The Planck satellite was a cosmological investigational device that studied the Cosmic Microwave Background Radiation (CMBR)—the afterglow of the Big Bang—in order to better understand the early universe<sup>3</sup>.
 In particular, the Planck satellite measured what are called "anisotropies" in the CMBR.
-Anisotropies just means variations.
+"Anisotropies" means "variations".
 In this case, variations in the temperature of the CMBR depending on which part of the sky one looks at.
 This is an image, produced by the Planck satellite, showing those variations:
 TODO add this image: https://en.wikipedia.org/wiki/Cosmic_microwave_background#/media/File:Cosmic_Microwave_Background_(CMB).jpeg

 TODO: also talk about homogeneity.